m-rachman/Trial_Class_Dataset/README.md

 ## Assignment Rubrics

-**The jury's decision is final and cannot be contested** The jury's assessment will be emphasized on several aspects :
+**The jury's decision is final and cannot be contested**, The jury's assessment will be emphasized on several aspects :

 | Criteria | Meet Expectations |
 | --- | --- |